Shelley Hull's art has been shown nationally for the last 30 years in venues such as the New Museum of Contemporary

 as an NEA, Visual Artist Fellowship Grant, Painting in 1984.
 Her art was selected to hang in the Senate Office of Cory

-Gardner, in Washington, DC and is on loan through the Art in Embassies program in Suva, Fiji through 2016.
+Gardner, in Washington, DC and is on loan through the Art in Embassies program in Suva, Fiji.
 Her landscapes

 reflect a love of the Southwest, of hiking and of painting the western landscape.
 Her paintings are contemporary landscapes